 Since Nasdaq futures are based on the index itself, tech stocks have a large impact on trading the futures markets.
-Which means that just like tech Nasdaq futures have a more volatile personality.
+This means that just like tech Nasdaq futures have a more volatile personality.
 The Nasdaq futures are very liquid but trade on average fewer contracts per day than their S&P 500 futures counterparts.
-Average volume on the Nasdaq Futures market often denoted as NQ or ENQ is between 400 and 500 thousand a day.
+The average volume on the Nasdaq Futures market often denoted as NQ or ENQ is between 400 and 500 thousand a day.
 As opposed to the 1M contracts averagely traded on the S&P 500 futures.

 The depth of the market on the NQ market is also thinner than the ES, which adds to the volatility of the market’s personality.
 Check out the following comparison.
 Nasdaq averages 15-20 on each level while the S&P 500 futures about 350-400.
-The Nasdaq depth of market is on the left, while the S&P 500 is on the right.
+The Nasdaq depth of the market is on the left, while the S&P 500 is on the right.

-Nasdaq Futures-What to watch?
+Nasdaq Futures-What to watch NQ futures?

 The Nasdaq futures market has a volatile personality, partially attributed to the lower liquidity and the tech market derivation.
 There are many “volatile” stocks that are on the Nasdaq index.
 Such as the FAANG to mention a few.
 For a little more of an insight of volatile stocks, check out the following article, click here!
 The FAANG encompasses the main tech stocks that tend to move the Nasdaq index.
 Inclusive of Facebook, Amazon, Apple, Netflix, and Google.
 Not mentioned is Microsoft which should also be considered.